KnollFrank/MLND-Capstone-Detecting-Falls-with-Wearable-Sensors/report.md

 TODO: programmatisch bestätigen, dass diese beiden activities in obiger Tabelle vom final model korrekt unterschieden werden können.

-As both time series diagrams have similar high total accelerations it seems to be very difficult for a threshold algorithm to distinguish this fall from the ADL.
-In contrast, the final models using machine learning techniques have successfully distinguished these two activities.
+As both time series diagrams have differing total acceleration peaks, it seems that a threshold algorithm could distinguish this fall from the ADL.
+Maybe such a threshold algorithm also could have been a good candidate for a benchmark model.

 ### Reflection